PART 1 (Interview)

 Q. What is a typical day like at your work?

-A. A typical day consists of sitting down in front of the desktop and going through the emails received a day earlier, analysing them and then taking necessary actions.
+A. A typical day consists of sitting down in front of the desktop and going through the emails received a day earlier, analyzing them and then taking necessary actions.
 Sometimes attending the meeting is mandatory and then preparing my upcoming tasks is also required.
 I take half an hour break for lunch and again followed up with the same routine.

 Q. Are there things you don’t like about it?
 What are they?